Nissan Serena: Indonesia

-The sixth-generation Serena was launched for the Indonesian market in July 2024 at the 31th Gaikindo Indonesia International Auto Show.
+The sixth-generation Serena was launched for the Indonesian market in July 2024 at the 31st Gaikindo Indonesia International Auto Show.
 A Japanese Luxion model was previously showcased in August 2023 at the previous year's GIIAS to mark its initial Indonesian debut.
-It is offered with a single variant returning from the previous generation; Highway Star.
+It is offered with the sole variant returning from the previous generation; Highway Star.
 For the sixth-generation, the Indonesian market Serena is only available with the e-Power series hybrid powertrain.

+Malaysia

+The sixth-generation Serena was previewed in Malaysia in December 2025, and later launched on 3 March 2026.
+In Malaysia, it is available with five variants: X, X Plus, Highway Star, Premium Highway Star, and Shiro Premium Highway Star, all variants are only available with the e-Power series hybrid powertrain.

 Singapore

-The sixth-generation Serena was launched in Singapore on 13 May 2024.
-It is only offered with e-Power petrol hybrid, with either Premium 8-seater variant and Highway Star Prestige 7-seater variants.
+The sixth-generation Serena was previewed at the Singapore Motorshow on 17 January 2024, and was later launched on 13 May 2024.
+In Singapore, it is available with either the Premium (8-seater) or Highway Star Prestige (7-seater) variants, both variants are only offered with the e-Power series hybrid powertrain.